 A pheochromocytoma is a catecholamine-secreting tumor that typically develops in the adrenal medulla.
-Pheochromocytomas are usually benign (∼ 90% of cases) but may also be malignant.
-Classic clinical features are due to excess sympathetic nervous system stimulation and involve episodic blood pressure crises with paroxysmal headaches, diaphoresis, heart palpitations, and pallor.
-However, pheochromocytomas may also be asymptomatic or manifest with persistent hypertension.
-Elevated catecholamine metabolites in the plasma or urine confirm the diagnosis, while imaging studies in patients with positive biochemistry are used to determine the location of the tumor.
-Surgical resection is the treatment of choice but is only carried out once alpha-adrenergic blockade with phenoxybenzamine has become effective.
+Pheochromocytomas are malignant in approximately 10% of cases.
+Excess sympathetic nervous system stimulation in individuals with pheochromocytoma leads to episodic blood pressure crises with paroxysmal headaches, diaphoresis, heart palpitations, and pallor.
+Pheochromocytomas may also be asymptomatic or manifest with persistent hypertension.
+Elevated catecholamine metabolites in the plasma or urine confirm the diagnosis, and imaging studies are used to determine the location of the tumor.
+Surgical resection is the treatment of choice.
+Preoperative alpha-adrenergic blockade (e.g., phenoxybenzamine) is indicated to prevent intraoperative complications such as hypertensive crises.

 - The majority of pheochromocytomas are benign, unilateral, catecholamine-producing tumors, that rarely produce other hormones such as EPO.